fvdsn/rizzly/README.md

 let res = await awrap(fetch("https://perdu.com"))
 ```

-`awrap()` allows to create results from functions that return promises.
+`awrap()` lets you create results from functions that return promises.
 If the promise fails, the result is failed as well and the error is put as the cause.
 Note that `awrap()` returns a promise of the result.